 Groups will have the opportunity to see the entire festival on each day as they're seated in the auditorium.

 When registration for YSDF opens (normally in March of each year) we'll ask you to complete an online registration form.
-We recommend that you sign up for news and update to make sure you're the first to know (form at the bottom of this page).
+We recommend that you sign up for news and update to make sure you're the first to know.

-Once you return it to us an invoice for the registration fee will be raised.
+Once you send in your form an invoice for the registration fee will be raised.
 Once we receive payment we'll confirm your place in the festival and allocate a performance day.